How Social Media Posts Can Negatively Impact Your Injury or Accident Case

 At Del Sardo & Montanari, our experienced team of personal injury attorneys are here to support victims of injury in Wayne, Clifton, Paterson, Woodland Park and across Passaic County and Northern NJ in all matters regarding injury caused in major part by another party, including serving as a conduit between the victim and their insurance carrier, as well as the insurance carrier of the opposing party.

 Our unique approach is designed to allow you the time and space to focus on your recovery instead of dealing with the logistics of your personal injury case.
 We are committed to your health and ensuring that you receive the entire legal recovery you are entitled to.

 Contact a member of our firm today to schedule a confidential claim and case assessment regarding your injury.
-Get in contact with our professional team of attorneys, contact us online, or through our Woodland Park, NJ office at (973) 233-4396.
+Get in contact with our professional team of attorneys, contact us online, or through our Little Falls, NJ office at (973) 233-4396.